micromind-toolkit/micromind/recipes/detection/README.md

 3. launch the training script on the dataset you want

 ### COCO

 ```
 python detection.py
 ```

 For now, everything has to be changed inside the detection.py code.
 We are working on a more user-friendly interface.

+### Dataset

+Note the dataset has to be downloaded, so it is recommended to run it in a docker environment.

 ### Benchmark

 Comparison between accuracy, number of parameters and mAP.
 ONNX test on CPU.
 ![YOLO vs microYOLO benchmark](./benchmarks/plots/yolov8.png)